OpenBazaar/official_site/_posts/blog/2016-04-18/2016-04-18-snapshot-of-the-openbazaar-ecosystem-at-the-beginning.markdown

 I was excited to see 2 sales come in within the first 48 hours.
 A 50 gram silver bar to a customer in France and a silver "CopBlock Quarter" to someone in the USA.
 I have also sold this week a "1766 Spanish Piece of Eight" Coin along with several other rare silver coins.
 I moved my site from my windows laptop after the first 2 days and I was unable to migrate my store to the new server.
 So I built a new one and my existing customers found me and were happy to report that there orders had arrived and wanted to make sure I would get the BTC before they released it.
 So far,  500.00 in a week!
 I put it up on a Digital Ocean VPS and had a difficult time keeping it up for more than 2 days at a time without it hanging and requiring me to restart the server.
 I have automated that process with a "cron script" for now.
 Recently I did an "git pull" update on both of my servers and they haven't had issues yet.

 I launched a second store @thefarmersmarket  a few days ago and have had 3 sales of homemade caramels to people from around the country.
 I am impressed with OpenBazaar.
-I sell alot on ebay and I cant wait to spread the word for OpenBazaar Bitcoin.
+I sell a lot on ebay and I can't wait to spread the word for OpenBazaar Bitcoin.

 I am looking forward to the future of OpenBazaar.